 2.2 Decision Trees

 Decision trees offer a simple interpretation of the complex dependencies and interactions of data.
 They are comprised of a series of successive splits or sub-clusterings of a data set that ultimately subdivide it adequately to represent the relationships between the variables in each subgroup very simply, such as by a linear regression.
 If the original dataset is conceptualized as the root of a tree, then the initial split (or clustering) forms the trunk and the successive splits from the branches.
-The final subsets then complies the leaves.
+The final subsets then comprises of the leaves.
 Each subgroup of data is split until a simple regression equation adequately characterizes the relationships of the variables within it, so some data subgroups often undergo more splits than others.
 The dataset can then be described as a function of the branchings (clusterings) and the subgroups.
 The branchings can be characterized using graph theory or phylogenic topological and morphometric techniques, and the leaves by their specific regression equations.
-For a more complete explanation see Elith et al.[8], De’ath[9], or De’ath and Fabricius[10].
+For a more complete explanation see Elith et al.[9], De’ath [10], or De’ath and Fabricius [11].

 Qualitative and quantitative variables can be used as predictor and response variables.
 Qualitative and quantitative predictor variables for quantitative response variables can both be accommodated by simple linear regression, whereas logistic regression is appropriate for dichotomous or qualitative response variables.
 Usually simple, dichotomous splits are used, and the process is repeated until additional splits would result in significant improvements.
-Splitting rules account for variable misclassification costs and prior distributions [11].
+Splitting rules account for variable misclassification costs and prior distributions [12].

-There has been some criticism of decision trees.
-Namely that they are not as accurate as generalized linear regression, or other methods.
-There have been methods implemented to overcome this problem.
-One is known as bagging, another is random forests, and there is also boosting.
-Friedman and Tibshirani have implemented ensemble learning methods for decision trees to overcome this problem.
-Friedman developed the ensemble learning method known as gradient boosting, which we implement in this analysis.
+Friedman and Tibshirani have implemented ensemble learning methods for decision trees to allow better accuracy.
+Friedman developed the ensemble learning method known as gradient boosting, which we implement in this analysis [13].
 A description of gradient boosting methods are briefly described below.

-[l9] 2.3 Boosting
+2.3 Boosting